Create a

 Changing consumer expectations

 Associated with the online trend, customers increasingly demand convenience and personalization.
-Basic banking (balance checking, deposits, bill payment) is now a consumer-required online experience, as are account creation, loan originations and approvals, insurance coverage and price comparisons, and investment insights and transactions.
+Basic banking (balance checking, deposits, bill payments) is now a consumer-required online experience, as are account creation, loan origination and approval, insurance coverage and pricing comparisons, and investment insights and transactions.
 Today's customers expect convenient, tailored banking experiences that don't require them to complete basic tasks like checking their account balances or depositing funds.
 92% of surveyed consumers strongly prefer working with providers who can tailor customer offers in real time.
 Even paper and hard copy forms and receipts have become a major turn-off for many younger customers who are ecologically and sustainability-focused.

 Other external forces

-Some peripheral factors are creating pressure on different industry segments, such as the increasing U.S. interest rates.
+Some peripheral factors are putting pressure on different industry segments, such as rising U.S. interest rates.
 After many years of low, single-digit levels that pressured profit, these rates have risen to the benefit of lending institutions.
-Still, as they are now accompanied by higher inflation, they are increasing business costs.
-Secondly, insurers face major climate-related disasters and related expenses, which are amplified by pressure from customers and legislatures on what are perceived as inadequate claims payments, significant premium increases, and future coverage denials.
-Finally, multinational and global organizations continue to face volatility and variable changes in financial markets that translate into the need for rapid shifts in their investments and resources to respond to market changes.
+Still, with higher inflation now, they are increasing business costs.
+Secondly, insurers face major climate-related disasters and related expenses, which are amplified by pressure from customers and legislatures over perceived inadequate claims payments, significant premium increases, and future coverage denials.
+Finally, multinational and global organizations continue to face volatility and variable changes in financial markets, necessitating rapid shifts in their investments and resources to respond.

 Reputational damage

-FSIs face continuing drops in consumer and institutional trust and confidence, driven by several factors that have reduced their ability to effectively communicate and market their services.
-The fallout of the 2008 financial crisis still lingers, while large-scale ethical banking scandals, widely reported taxation avoidance or under-reporting, and recent moves to weaken governmental financial oversight and protection agencies have eroded the confidence of many.
+FSIs face ongoing declines in consumer and institutional trust and confidence, driven by several factors that have reduced their ability to communicate and market their services effectively.
+The fallout from the 2008 financial crisis still lingers, while large-scale ethical banking scandals, widely reported tax avoidance or under-reporting, and recent moves to weaken government financial oversight and protection agencies have eroded the confidence of many.
 Trust in financial institutions dropped from 28% to 20% in the past two years, exacerbating the trend.

 HR challenges in financial services

 The HR challenges in financial services that people teams deal with are also significant, and many are related to the abovementioned business issues.
 Reputational issues impact the ability to attract, retain, and motivate candidates and employees.
 Organizational responses to external forces create gaps between employees' values and their perception of the company.
-Consumer preferences and technological advances change the nature, need, and volume of work and workers, threatening job stability.
-As will be seen, the regulatory environment continues to create bureaucratic tasks that all employees must perform.
+Consumer preferences and technological advances change the nature, needs, and volume of work and the number of workers, threatening job stability.
+As will be seen, the regulatory environment continues to impose bureaucratic tasks on all employees.

 1. High turnover rates